 As previously stated, unless a business is earning over the £85,000 threshold for VAT registration, no mandatory digital tax compliance will be necessary until at least April 2020.
 However, businesses can begin preparing for the inevitable change by gathering new information digitally and in compliance with the new guidelines.
 This also applies to those above the VAT threshold, who have a smaller time-frame to adhere to the new rules set out by MTD.

 If you would like any further information on MTD or the software that will be required to submit returns to HMRC, please feel free to get in touch.
-Either give us a call on 0800 0775 888 or send us a message via the online contact form and one of our friendly experts will be happy to answer your questions or queries.
+Give us a call on 0800 0775 888 and one of our friendly experts will be happy to answer your questions or queries.